joblet

 # Execute workflow

-rnx run --workflow=data-pipeline.yaml
+rnx job run --workflow=data-pipeline.yaml

 # Execute with file uploads